Positronic (company): History

 Despite the Asian financial crisis in the late 1990s, Positronic opened its 43,000 ft2 assembly plant in Mount Vernon, Missouri in 1999.
 Although the company had established a presence in Mount Vernon years before on July 5, 1988, the opening of the new facility was a part of Positronic's expansion into the Mount Vernon area.
 The facility houses the company's plastic molding department.

 In 2002, less than a year after the September 11 attacks, then-US Senatorial candidate Jim Talent of Missouri visited Springfield.
 Talent put forward the message that the US government had to increase its military spending, especially in regard to building a strong missile defense system.
 On his tour of Positronic's facility on North Eldon Avenue, Talent stated that increasing the government's defense spending would produce more jobs for the American people.
 Positronic, a creator of domestic manufacturing jobs, produces electronic products that are being used in satellites, missiles, and other military equipment.

 In 2011, Positronic moved eighty-one jobs from the two Springfield manufacturing plants to its Mount Vernon manufacturing plant.
 The shift was made in order to double the workforce of the Mount Vernon plant and to consolidate the company's two electrical connector assembly lines.
 With the increase in workforce, the company became one of the largest private employers in Mount Vernon.

 In the same year, the company provided two $15,000 gift funds to Ozarks Technical Community College.
 The funds supported the expansion of the Information Commons West on the Springfield campus and financed the Middle College program.
 A new classroom in the Information Commons West was named in honor of Positronic.

 In March 2013, Positronic launched its new online commerce website, PosiShop.
 PosiShop stocks and sells common Positronic connectors online.

 In 2017, Positronic made investment in Singapore-based Plasmotech Pte Ltd.

 In November 2018, Positronic released its Panther II connector series, which is a touch-safe cable-to-cable connector designed for rugged industrial application with industry standard safety features for fire, smoke and toxicity.

 PEI-Genesis Launches D-subminiature Value-Added Assembly Program in 2019 with Positronic.

 In June 2019, Positronic joined Open Compute Project as community member.

+In February 2021, the company announced it had been acquired by Amphenol Corporation.